Corporate Cafeterias get a Sustainability Upgrade

-As Zungleboo, we’ve gotten a few inquiries from corporate cafeteria managers asking about our plates and bowls for use in their facilities and we got a little curious about what was driving that interest, so we did a bit of research.
+We’ve gotten a few inquiries from corporate cafeteria managers asking about our plates and bowls for use in their facilities.
+As we got a little curious about what was driving that interest, we did a bit of research.

 Gone are the days when the corporate cafeteria was the choice of last resort.
-Many big companies these days are turning their cafeterias into culinary experiences offering a wide range of options for their employees.
-It seems that companies are using their café or cafeterias as an employee perk and continuing to add features that their teams value.
+Many big companies are turning their cafeterias into culinary experiences offering a wide range of options for their employees.
+More companies are using their cafeterias as an employee perk and continuing to add features that their teams value.

 A quote on Corporatediningservices.com sums up the shift in approach well.
 “Forward-looking companies have come to realize that onsite dining is more than just a convenience for time-strapped business diners.
 Instead, it’s a strategic asset that enriches the corporate culture and contributes to organizational performance.”

 This could mean options for special diets.
 It could mean high-end chefs preparing meals from scratch instead of big contract foodservice suppliers delivering food.
 And it also means catering to their employees’ values which increasingly include sustainability.